Augmented Superfield Approach to Nilpotent Symmetries in the Modified Version of 2D Proca Theory: Conclusions

 \section{Conclusions}

 In our present endeavor, we have applied the augmented version of superfield formalism to derive the off-shell nilpotent (anti-)BRST and (anti-)co-BRST symmetry transformations for the modified version of 2D Proca theory.
-We have exploited the theoretical strength of horizontality condition (HC) and gauge invariant restriction (GIR) to derive the (anti-) BRST symmetries for all the fields of our present 2D theory.
-In addition, we have made use of the dual-HC (DHC) and dual-GIR (DGIR) to obtain the complete set of (anti-)co-BRST symmetry transformations for all the fields of our present theory.
-The local gauge symmetry transformations [cf. (4)] are the perfect ``classical'' version of the (anti-)BRST symmetries which exist in any arbitrary dimensions of spacetime.
+We have exploited the theoretical strength of horizontality condition (HC) and gauge invariant restriction (GIR) to derive the (anti-) BRST symmetries for {\it all} the fields of our present 2D theory.
+In addition, we have made use of the dual-HC (DHC) and dual-GIR (DGIR) to obtain the complete set of (anti-)co-BRST symmetry transformations for {\it all} the fields of our present theory.
+The local gauge symmetry transformations [cf. (4)] are the perfect ``classical'' version of the (anti-)BRST symmetries which exist in any arbitrary dimension of spacetime.
 However, there is no such {\it perfect} ``classical'' analogue (see, e.g., subsection {\bf 4.1}) for the (anti-)co-BRST symmetries of our present theory.
 The latter symmetries exist only in specific dimensions of spacetime and they are always ``quantum'' in nature.
 For instance, for the Abelian 1-form gauge theory, these ``quantum'' symmetries exist only in two dimensions of spacetime.

-In our subsections {\bf 3.3} and {\bf 4.4}, we have expressed (anti-)BRST and (anti-)co-BRST charges in various forms due to our knowledge of the superfield approach to BRST formalism.
-In these subsections, we have been able to provide the meaning of nilpotency and absolute anticommutativity in the language of superfield formalism.
-We have been able to establish connections between the properties of nilpotency and absolute anticommutativity, too.
-In fact, it is the strength of the superfield formalism that we have expressed (anti-) BRST and (anti-)co-BRST charges in a completely {\it novel} fashions which have, hitherto, not been pointed out in the literature.
-Thus, there are completely novel results in our subsections {\bf 3.3} and {\bf 4.4} as far as our present investigation is concerned.
+In our subsections {\bf 3.3} and {\bf 4.4}, we have expressed the (anti-)BRST and (anti-)co-BRST charges in various forms due to our knowledge of the augmented superfield approach to BRST formalism.
+In these subsections, we have been able to provide the meaning of their nilpotency and absolute anticommutativity in the language of superfield formalism.
+We have been {\it also} able to establish connections between the properties of nilpotency and absolute anticommutativity.
+In fact, it is the strength of the augmented superfield formalism that we have expressed the (anti-)BRST and (anti-)co-BRST charges in a completely {\it novel} fashions (which have, hitherto, not been pointed out in literature).
+Thus, there are completely novel results in our subsections {\bf 3.3} and {\bf 4.4} as far as our present investigation on the superfield approach to BRST formalism is concerned.